benjamin421/aionbio/content/roadmap.md

 The successful completion of Project 3C in vertebrate models would represent a major milestone in the overarching research program, setting the stage for groundbreaking applications in aging research and regenerative medicine.
 The transition from vertebrate models to non-human primates and eventually to human clinical applications signifies the project's ultimate goal of extending healthy lifespan and combating aging-related diseases.

-## X. Benchmarks for Each Phase of the Program
+## IX.
+Benchmarks for Each Phase of the Program

 The benchmarks listed below are crucial milestones for assessing the progress and success of each project within the program.
 These benchmarks are cross-referenced to multiple projects, indicating instances where projects may overlap or require collaborative efforts.
 It is important to note that these benchmarks are based on current assumptions and projections and may be subject to revisions as the program progresses and new insights are gained.